-Kitty Hawk partnered with Doodle Labs to incorporate a broadband data link that enables long-distance streaming video by its futuristic flying vehicles and taxis.
+Kitty Hawk partnered with Doodle Labs to incorporate a broadband data link that enables long-distance streaming video by its futuristic personal flying vehicles.

-Cora is an air taxi designed and built by Kitty Hawk.
-It combines electric power, self-piloting software and vertical take-off to pioneer an entirely new way to fly.
-It rises like a helicopter and flies like a plane, eliminating the need for a runway and creating the possibility of taking off from places like rooftops.
+The Flyer is a personal flying vehicle designed and built by Kitty Hawk.
+It combines electric power and vertical take-off to pioneer an entirely new way to fly.
+It rises like a helicopter and flies like a plane, eliminating the need for a runway, though the current iteration also allows landing on water.

-Kitty Hawk is focusing on launching the Cora in New Zealand, but is working with governments around the world to prepare for launch.
+Kitty Hawk is planning on launching the Flyer in New Zealand, but is working with governments around the world to prepare for launch.
 As such, having the flexibility of operating frequency would make deployment in various markets much easier.